The first step in obtaining good adhesion and print quality is to assure that the ink wets out on the substrate fully and evenly.

 In flexography typically measurement is done using a method called goniometry.
 This entails measuring the contact angle formed between a surface, and a droplet of liquid placed on it.
 Surface tension can then be calculated from this measurement.

-Editor's Note: This blog post was originally published April 25, 2017 and was updated on August 27, 2019 to reflect updated insight and resources.
+Editor's Note: This blog post was originally published in April 2017 and was updated in November 2021 to reflect updated insight and resources.